alibaba/clusterdata/cluster-trace-v2018/README.md

 ## 2.1 About

-Cluster-trace-v2018 includes about 4000 machines in a perids of 8 days and is consisted of 6 tables (each is a file).
+Cluster-trace-v2018 includes about 4000 machines in a periods of 8 days and is consisted of 6 tables (each is a file).
 Here is a brief introduction of the tables and the detail of each table is provided in section *2.2 Schema*.

 * machine_meta.csv：the meta info and event infor of machines.
 * machine_usage.csv: the resource usage of each machine.